Discobotdevlolhehe/NodeJS-Console-Calculator/README.md

 ```bash
 node index.mjs
 ```
-this all local deployment, I dont plan on making a replit/heroku deployment for this
+this is for local deployment, I dont plan on making a replit/heroku deployment for this
 ---

 #